-The maximum course load for a graduate student is 13 semester hours during the Fall or Spring Semesters.
+The maximum course load for a graduate student is a total of 13 semester hours during the Fall or Spring Semesters.
 Any exception to this regulation must be approved by the Dean, College of Graduate Studies.

-The maximum course load for a graduate student is seven semester hours during the May and Summer Terms.
+The maximum course load for a graduate student is a total of seven semester hours during the Summer.
 There is no exception to this regulation.
+Any exception to this regulation must be approved by the Dean, College of Graduate Studies.